 Aaron C. Hoskins

-As a recent Providence transplant hailing from Brooklyn, I hadn't heard much about Pleasant View School until recently.
-This all changed several months ago, as my partner, our children and I made the move to Rhode Island.
+I hadn't heard much about Pleasant View School until recently.
+This all changed several months ago, as my partner, our children and I made the move to Pontesford.
 Upon researching schools to send my daughters, I settled finally on Pleasant View for its educational environment and teaching standards.
 At the same time, I came across an open position at Pleasant View.
-As a newly certified Rhode Island elementary teacher with 3+ years of experience teaching large classrooms of 30+ children, I am certain I would be a perfect fit for your faculty.
+As a newly certified primary school teacher with 3+ years of experience teaching large classrooms of 30+ children, I am certain I would be a perfect fit for your faculty.

 Within the job ad, it stated that Pleasant View is seeking a 4th grade teacher to teach English and language arts (ELA), math, social studies, and science.
-As a 3rd grade teacher at Brooklyn's School for Global Scholars (P.S.
-748), I became quite adept at creating an inclusive class environment and managing large classrooms while providing individual care.
+As a 3rd grade teacher at Kearton's School for Global Scholars, I became adept at creating an inclusive class environment and managing large classrooms while providing individual care.
 During my time there, my classes saw an increase of 20% in competency scores across all subjects, on average.
 I am certain I would be able to bring the same teaching styles and progress-centred approach over to Pleasant View.

 I especially admire Pleasant View's "Panther Pledge," where you describe the 5 school values representing PRIDE: perseverance, respect, integrity, determination, and excellence.
 I would love to contribute to this amazing school spirit and culture as the next 4th grade primary school teacher.